 340:25-5-123.
 Case closure system

-(b) A child support case may not be closed when there is a pending paternity, establishment, or modification action filed with the court by CSS and the non-applicant has been served, unless the pending action is withdrawn or dismissed at the discretion of the CSS state's attorney. • 3
+(b) A child support case may not be closed when there is a pending paternity, establishment, or modification action CSS filed with the court and the non-applicant has been served, unless the pending action is withdrawn or dismissed at the discretion of the CSS state's attorney. • 3

-(c) A child support case may be closed when any of the criteria in (1) through (4) of this subsection applies.
+(c) A child support case may be closed when any of the criteria in (1) and (2) of this subsection applies.

 (1) There is no current support order and arrears are unenforceable.
 Arrears are determined to be unenforceable when: